 Look out for our newsletters in your inbox soon.

 The historic city of Charleston is one of the most popular destinations in South Carolina and it’s no surprise as to why.
 Besides beautiful waterfront views and colorful Southern architecture, the city is full of military history, world-class restaurants, a year-round art market and unique attractions like the Angel Oak Tree, a 500-year old massive tree that stands just outside the city, in Johns Island.
-Over the holiday weekend, you can also take part in festivities like the Turkey Day Run and Gobble Wobble – the largest 5K in SC, Thanksgiving dinner at one of the city’s many restaurants and then some Black Friday shopping along King Street.
-You’ll also want to make sure to check out the city’s traditional Holiday Progressive Dinner that takes place on the Saturday after Thanksgiving and includes hors d’oeuvres at the Kings Courtyard Inn, dinner at Circa 1886 and dessert and coffee at the John Rutledge House Inn, with a carriage ride taking you between each stop.
+Over the holiday weekend, you can also take part in festivities like the Turkey Day Run and Gobble Wobble – the largest 5K in South Carolina, Thanksgiving dinner at one of the city’s many restaurants and then some Black Friday shopping along King Street.
+You’ll also want to make sure to check out the city’s traditional Holiday Progressive Dinner that takes place on the Saturday after Thanksgiving and includes hors d’oeuvres at the Kings Courtyard Inn, dinner at Circa 1886 Restaurant and dessert and coffee at the John Rutledge House Inn, with a carriage ride taking you between each stop.